merenlab/anvio.org/_includes/install/commons/dev/update_conda_activation_script.md

 EOF
 ```

-With this change,every time you activate the conda environment you will get the very latest updates from the main anvi'o repository.
+With this change, every time you activate the anvio-dev conda environment, you will get the very latest updates from the main anvi'o repository.

 {:.warning}
 If you are using `zsh` by default these may not work.
 If you run into a trouble here or especially if you figure out a way to make it work both for `zsh` and `bash`, please let us know.
 To use `bash` to make the above command work, first run this `exec bash` command.
 Then re-run the command above.
 To go back to `zsh` you can run `exec zsh` command.